saltstack/salt/doc/ref/cli/_includes/target-selection.rst

     expression>'; example: 'os:Arch*'

     This was changed in version 0.9.8 to accept glob expressions instead of regular expression.
-To use regular expression matching with grains use the --grain-pcre option.
+To use regular expression matching with grains, use the --grain-pcre option.

 .. option:: --grain-pcre